 "Do you have an hour?
 I am going to need about an hour or more to tell you how I am.
 It's a complicated question with a complex answer.
 I would love to tell you how I am.
 Will your boss mind if you slip away for sixty minutes to listen to me tell you how I am?"

 I would smile and awkwardly reply that I didn't think that would be possible.
-He would nod and explain that I should refrain from asking him how he is doing, if I don't really want to know the answer.
+He would nod and explain that I should refrain from asking how he was doing if I didn’t really want to know the answer.
 I always laughed and appreciated his candor.

 The Business Rhetorical Question